noreading/bootstrap5-webpack-boilerplate/README.md

    ```bash
    npm run dev
    ```

    The dev command will start Webpack and tell it to watch for changes in JS and SCSS files, to recompile the needed assets.

    If you want to compile all assets for production usage, run the following command.

    ```bash
    npm run build
    ```

    This command tells webpack to run in production mode and compiles all of the assets in a minified version, to deliver smaller files for your users.

 ## 3. Environment Configuration

 If you use sensitive information in your code, like API keys or encryption tokens, you should never store those in your code repository.
 This could lead to a security issue, especially if the repository is public.

-Therefore I included the [dotenv-webpack](https://github.com/mrsteele/dotenv-webpack) plugin in this boilerplate, that enables you to store all your sensitive information in a `.env` file, that is ignored by git.
+Therefore, I included the [dotenv-webpack](https://github.com/mrsteele/dotenv-webpack) plugin in this boilerplate, that enables you to store all your sensitive information in a `.env` file, that is ignored by git.

 The `.env.default` file should contain all the variables that your application needs, but without the real data and should contain either empty variables or default values that can be used by everyone.
 The variables will get replaced during asset compilation so that only those variables are added, that are referenced in your code.

 It is a common scheme to use an uppercase syntax for environment variables, as you can see in the example below.
 Comments inside of .env files start with a hash.

 ```
 # GOOGLE APIs